-The topics in the Dial-A-Law series provide only general information on legal issues within the Province of Alberta.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

-This topic will discuss things you should consider when listing and selling your house.
-Your home is probably the biggest investment you will make in your life.
-The transactions for purchasing and selling your home are complicated and it is easy for things to go wrong.
+Selling a home is a significant transaction.
+The transactions for purchasing and selling a home are complex, and it is easy for things to go wrong.

 - Licensed agents have expertise in this area and have contacts with potential buyers;